Privacy Policy

 Newsletter

 When you subscribe to our newsletter, we store your email address and preferred language.
-Each newsletter contains a personalised unsubscribe link.
+Each newsletter contains a personalised unsubscribe link as well as open and click tracking: a 1×1 pixel image and personalised links allow us to measure whether and how the newsletter is used.
+All data is processed exclusively on our own server and is never shared with third parties.
 You can cancel your subscription at any time with a single click; your email address will then be blocked from future mailings.
-The legal basis is your explicit consent (Art.
+The legal basis for both sending and tracking is your explicit consent (Art.
 6(1)(a) GDPR).

 Community Moments (Photo Uploads)